-This course will help students to continue to develop skills of listening, speaking, reading and writing in the Spanish language at the beginning level.
+This course is designed to help students to continue to develop listening, speaking, reading and writing skills in the Spanish language at the beginning level.
 Your ability to understand and communicate will develop along with your knowledge of the vocabulary and grammatical structures of the language.
-You should allow two or three hours a day for the study of Spanish (at least two hours outside of class for each hour in class).
+In order to become proficient in a foreign language, it is recommended that students spend at least two hours outside of class for each hour of instruction in class.
 IT IS REQUIRED THAT YOU HAVE ACCESS TO THE INTERNET FOR THIS COURSE.
 (SPC has several facilities available for students' usage.)
 This course is intended to fulfill one semester of the foreign language requirement as needed for Associate Degree plans and transfer credit to four-year institutions.
 The number of courses required varies from discipline and institution.